Reviews You Can Rely On

 Value

-The LG is not really a good value, performing in the lower half of the pack and costing in the upper third.
+The LG is not a particularly good value, as it performs in the lower half of the pack and costs in the upper third.

 Conclusion